Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Introduction

 In this research paper, we introduce a control architecture designed to effectively eliminate waves from the actuator and mitigate steady state errors arising from low-frequency disturbances and uncertainties.
-This architecture features two key elements: an autopilot, i.e., a refined Linear Quadratic Regulator (LQR) controller enhanced with filtering capabilities, and an advanced L1 autopilot augmentation system.
-The LQR controller, innovatively integrated with a filtering mechanism, is tasked with regulating the tail, sailplane angles, and hover tank, providing wave disturbance rejection.
+This architecture features two key elements: an autopilot, i.e., a refined Linear Quadratic Regulator (LQR) controller enhanced with filtering capabilities, and an advanced \(\mathcal{L}_1\) autopilot augmentation system.
+The LQR controller, integrated with a filtering mechanism, is tasked with regulating the tail, sailplane angles, and hover tank, providing wave disturbance rejection.
 This ensures a balanced distribution between these control inputs, thereby diminishing the strain experienced by individual components in challenging environments, such as near surfaces with the presence of waves.
-The L1 adaptive controller is designed to counteract steady-state errors caused by low-frequency disturbances and model uncertainties, including suction forces.
-The control architecture is validated using the Joubert BB2 reduced order model introduced in \cite{martin2022reduced}.
+The \(\mathcal{L}_1\) adaptive controller is designed to counteract steady-state errors caused by low-frequency disturbances and model uncertainties, including suction forces.
+The control architecture is validated using the Joubert BB2 reduced order model, as introduced in \cite{martin2022reduced}, which incorporates uncertainties due to unmodeled dynamics and realistic near surface excitation.

 This paper is structured as follows: Section 2 discusses the Joubert BB2 vehicle's control dynamics and the problem at hand.
 Section 3 presents the design of the LQR Autopilot system.
-Section 4 describes the L1 Adaptive Autopilot augmentation system.
+Section 4 describes the \(\mathcal{L}_1\) Adaptive Autopilot augmentation system.
 Section 5 presents simulation results, demonstrating the control system's effectiveness.
-The paper concludes in Section 6 with a summary of findings and their implications for AUV technology research.
+The paper concludes in Section 6 with a summary of findings and their implications for AUV research.